 The payment date is when the company actually distributes dividend payouts.

-A dividend payment can come in one two forms:
+A dividend payment can come in two forms:

-1. Stock: A stock dividend pays an investor with additional shares of stock.
-For example, if an investor owns 20 shares of a company that pays a 5% stock dividend, the investor will receive 1 additional share as annual dividend payment (5% of 20 = 1).
+A stock dividend pays an investor with additional shares of stock.
+For example, if an investor owns 20 shares of a company that pays a 5% stock dividend, the investor will receive 1 additional share as an annual dividend payment (5% of 20 = 1).

-2. Cash: A cash dividend pays investors with cash.
-For example, if an investor owns 20 shares at $10 each ($200 in total value) and the company offers a 5% cash dividend, the investor will receive $10 as annual dividend payment (5% of $200 is $10).
+A cash dividend pays investors with cash.
+For example, if an investor owns 20 shares at $10 each ($200 in total value) and the company offers a 5% cash dividend, the investor will receive $10 as an annual dividend payment (5% of $200 is $10).

 For both stock and cash dividend payouts, you will receive the dividend payment on the payout date in your brokerage account.
 Some people choose to pocket dividends, but some people choose to reinvest their dividend payments back into the company.